AboubacarSow/webSocket-server/README.md

 - Message persistence: incoming messages are now persisted to the database using the repository layer.
 See key persistence files below (`Message` entity, `WebSocketDbContext`, and `IMessageRepository`/`MessageRepository`).
 This enables message history and future features such as history-on-connect and replay.

+- Background message queue: messages are now asynchronously queued to an in-memory message channel instead of being directly persisted on the WebSocket receive path.
+This decouples database writes from the WebSocket middleware, improving responsiveness and preventing temporary database failures from disconnecting clients.

+- Background persistence job: a hosted background service (`MessageBackgroundJob`) continuously dequeues messages from the message channel and persists them to the database with built-in **linear backoff retry logic** via `RetryHelper`.
+If a database write fails, the service automatically retries with configurable exponential backoff (default: starting at 1 second, configurable max retries).
+On repeated failures, messages are logged and eventually dropped after max attempts to prevent infinite loops.

 - Close-reason support: clients and server include close reason and close status (if present) when a connection is closed.

 ## Message Formats